abirmehmed/Advanced_Java_Algorithm_Concepts/01_Data_Structures/12_Detect Cycle in a Directed Graph/README.md

+#
+Detect Cycle in a Directed Graph: Given a directed graph, determine whether it contains a cycle.
+For example, if the input is [[0, 1], [1, 2], [2, 0]], the output should be true, as there is a cycle in the graph.
+#

 To detect a cycle in a directed graph, you can use the Depth First Search (DFS) algorithm.
 Here's an example implementation in Java:

 ```java